wsokolnicki/Bluff/README.md

 Game ends, when there is only one player left on the table.

 Game is called "Bluff" just to encourage players to bluff/lie during the game.
 For example, If you are a first player this round and you have three cards: Nine, Ten and Ace you can say, A pair of queens.
 Next player, seeing that you have three cards, will most likely think, that you realy got two queens, or at least one and he might say something greater than that.
 Another player may set everything he has on your lie (and say for example full house - queens over jacks).
 At the end it will come out that there is no queen in cards at all.
 But if you want, you can also play safe and always go with the cards that you have in hand.

+I hope that this explains the principle of this game in a comprehensible way.